packagist/private-packagist-docs/docs/self-hosted/kubernetes-maintenance.md

 New versions that ask you to upgrade KOTS (Kubernetes Off-The-Shelf), the Replicated tool used to distribute Private Packagist, require that you download and rerun the install script via the command below.

-#### Update KOTS for Private Packagist Self-Hosted Kubernetes in a cluster installed with kURL
+#### Update KOTS for Private Packagist Self-Hosted Kubernetes in a Kubernetes cluster installed with kURL

 Please note that running the command will take a while as it will also updates Kubernetes and other dependencies of Private Packagist Self-Hosted.
 Private Packagist and the Replicated Management Console will become temporarily unavailable.